UV Luminosity Functions from HST and JWST: A Possible Resolution to the High-Redshift Galaxy Abundance Puzzle and Implications for Cosmic Strings: Introduction

 In this work, we address two specific objectives.
 The first is to test more precisely the extent to which cosmic strings are a viable solution to reconcile the JWST and HST data.
 Secondly, we present UVLFs in detail as a new observing window for studying cosmic string loops and obtaining new constraints.
-The most robust constraint on the string tension comes from CMB anisotropies and stipulates that $G\mu\le10^{-7}$ at $95\%$ credibility level \citep{charnock_cmb_2016,Planck_2014,dvorkin_cosmic_2011}.
+The most robust constraint on the string tension comes from CMB anisotropies and stipulates that $G\mu\le10^{-7}$ at $95\%$ the credibility level \citep{charnock_cmb_2016,Planck_2014,dvorkin_cosmic_2011} \footnote{A recent study presents updated constraints on cosmic strings using data from the Atacama Cosmology Telescope Data Release 6 and sets an upper limit of $G\mu\le4 \times10^{-8}$ at $95\%$ credibility level \citep{raidal2026}}.
 The sensitivity of UVLFs to cosmic strings is shown in Figure \ref{fig:illustration}, with a comparison between a standard UVLF prediction and one that includes the extra contributions of cosmic strings with a string tension equal to the upper bound obtained from \textit{Planck} 2014 data.
 Observations of UVLFs by HST show that UVLFs are likely to improve constraints compared to just the CMB.
-Recent evidence of a gravitational wave background from several millisecond pulsar timing arrays has led to a potential limit of $G\mu\le10^{-10}$ \citep{blanco-pillado_comparison_2021,afzal_nanograv_2023,Abbott_2021}.
-This constraint may be less robust, however, as it is highly dependent on the uncertain modeling of the size distribution of the small loops that dominate gravitational wave production, as well as on the way these waves are emitted \cite{Abbott_2021}.
+Recent evidence of a gravitational wave background from several millisecond pulsar timing arrays has led to a potential limit of $G\mu\le10^{-10}$ \citep{blanco-pillado_comparison_2021,afzal_nanograv_2023,Abbott_2021,Hindmarsh_2023,Kume_2024}.
+This constraint may be less robust, however, as it is highly dependent on the uncertain modeling of the size distribution of the small loops that dominate gravitational wave production, as well as on the way these waves are emitted \cite{Abbott_2021,Hindmarsh_2023,Kume_2024}.
+This modeling uncertainty may also lead to a less stringent upper bound on the tension of cosmic strings, bringing it closer to the value obtained from analyses of CMB data \cite{Hindmarsh_2023,Kume_2024}.
 For UVLFs, small loops have very little impact and it is the large loops that act as additional gravitational seeds in the early universe alongside the density fluctuations described by standard $\Lambda \text{CDM}$ cosmology.
 Since the abundance of large loops is set by causality arguments, predictions relying only on large loops are more robust.
 Obtaining a new limit on $G\mu$ is important because it provides information about the physics of the primordial universe and possible phase transitions.
 The reason is that $\mu$ is related to the energy scale $\eta$ of the string-forming phase transition with $\mu\approx \eta^2$ in natural units.
 An improved upper bound can rule out more models of high-energy physics in particular Grand Unification Theories.

 The rest of this paper is organized as follows.
 Section~\ref{sec:methods} presents the paper's methodology both in terms of our modelling of cosmic strings and our modelling of high-redshift galaxies.
 We provide some intuition for how cosmic strings affect the high-redshift universe and how there can be degeneracies between cosmic string phenomonology and the astrophysics of galaxies.
 Section~\ref{sec:results} presents our results including an array of new limits on $G\mu$.
 Section~\ref{sec:discussion} contains our discussion of these results, highlighting the assumptions, limitations, and future prospects of using UVLFs to study constrain cosmic strings.
 We summarize our conclusions in Section~\ref{sec:conclusions}.